 In 2019, the County of Mariposa applied for and was awarded the Working Lands and Riparian Corridors Grant to fund implementation of the TerraCount tool.
-The data generated by the TerraCount tool will provide a baseline for County greenhouse gas (GHG) and carbon stock outputs.
-This tool will tangibly and significantly be a service to Mariposa County, Yosemite National Park, and the State of Californr a.
-It will broaden the way the community thinks about conservation and climate planning, while opening the door to more science-based land management practices.
+The data generated by the TerraCount tool provides a baseline for County greenhouse gas (GHG) and carbon stock outputs.
+This tool has been a tangible and significant service to Mariposa County, Yosemite National Park, and the State of California.
+It has broadened the way the community thinks about conservation and climate planning, while opening the door to more science-based land management practices.

-The TerraCount tool will serve the entire community, providing invaluable data on our natural assets, identifying the co-benefits of GHG reduction in our communities, and bolstering our knowledge of the lands we rely on.
+The TerraCount project was completed in March 2023.
+The TerraCount tool serves the entire community by providing invaluable data on our natural assets, identifying the co-benefits of GHG reduction in our communities, and bolstering our knowledge of the lands we rely on.

 The Board of Supervisors unanimously approved the resolution to apply for the the Working Lands and Riparian Corridors Grant, also know as Prop 68, in September of 2019.
 Prop 68 was approved by California voters in June 2018.
 More information on Prop 68 can be found here.